solanus-systems/mqterm/README.md

 ## Developing

-You need python and a build of micropython with `asyncio` support.
+You need python and a build of micropython with `asyncio` and `os.dupterm` support.
 Follow the steps in the CI workflow to get a `micropython` binary and add it to your `PATH`.

 Before making changes, install the development (CPython) dependencies: